Implementation and reporting

 The Code covers 15 topics, and the board statement covers each of these topics and describes Statoil's adherence to the Code.
-The statement describes the foundation and principles for Statoil's corporate governance structure, while more detailed factual information can be found on our website, in our Annual Report on Form 20-F and in our Sustainability Report.
-Links to relevant information on our website are included in the statement.
+The statement describes the foundation and principles for Statoil's corporate governance structure, more detailed factual information can be found on our website, in our Annual Report on Form 20-F and in our Sustainability Report.

 1. "An overview of the recommendations and regulations concerning corporate governance that the enterprise is subject to or otherwise chooses to comply with": Described in this introduction as well as in section 1 below, "Implementation and reporting".